derektypist/project-euler-067/README.md

 **Getting Started**

 Select Show Solution to show the solution.
 Select Hide Solution to hide the solution.
+You can also view the triangle in array form as a PDF File.

 **User Stories**

 As a user, I can show or hide the solution by selecting the appropriate button.

+As a user, I can view the PDF File of the triangle in array form.

 As a user, I expect the function `maximumPathSumII(numTriangle)` to return a number.